jcholewa/NC-Project/README.md

 3. Make a note of your project config codes by clicking on the web setup button on the Auth section of the console.
 You'll need this information to install the application.

-Additionally, to see the application in action its advised that you install the 'expo' application on your smartphone.
+Additionally, to see the application in action its advised that you install the 'Expo' application on your smartphone.
 This will allow you to scan a QR code after installation to see the app running on your phone.
 Alternatively you can set up iOS and android emulators and view the application running there.
 See https://docs.expo.io/versions/latest/ for more information.

 ### Installation